tomervain/vocaptcha/README.md

 # VoCAPTCHA
+Final course project in Natural Language Processing, by Tomer Vainstein and Omer Agranov, June 2020.
-Using Natural Language Processing concepts for a voice-based "end-to-end" CAPTCHA challenge.
+Using NLP concepts for a voice-based "end-to-end" CAPTCHA challenge, using Google's TTS and ASR modules.